gtuck/web3400-Course-Docs/projects/04/description.md

 <!-- END ADMIN MENU -->
 ```

-Sure!
-Here's the added step for creating a public-facing page (`index.php`) to display the blog posts:

 ## Create the `index.php` file

 **HTML Structure**: Add the following HTML structure to your `index.php` file to display the blog posts.